ccoenraets/salesforce1-app-tutorial/related-objects.md

 ## Step 2: Define the Master-Detail Relationship

-1. In the full Salesforce.com app in your browser, **delete all the expenses** to avoid constraint issues
+1. In the Salesforce.com app in your browser, **delete all the expenses** to avoid constraint issues

 1. In Setup, select **Build** > **Create** > **Objects** and click the **Expense** link